GarrettRector/Calculations/README.md

 # Radicals
 #### First Released April 16th, 2021
 The radicals script was the last script I produced for my 8th grade math year, and was the first time I used A LOT of for loops.
 I learned a lot from this project and though being quite simplistic, is extremely useful.

+# Inverse Trigonometry
+#### First Released June 16th, 2021
+Major patch that reworks everything and added Inverse trig was made, which is based off the original script, but adds a lot, so it is a seperate release.
+It is also from a new school year, which is when my GSMST attendence starts.

 # Coinflip
 #### First Released May 10th, 2021